saammmm/formationR/README.md

 myfirstpack
 ===========

-The goal of myfirstpack is to c'est bon j'ai pris le controle de ton github
+The goal of myfirstpack is to c'est bon j'ai pris le controle de ton github sisi

 Installation
 ------------